-If you make use of feature services, Portal for ArcGIS or ArcGIS Survey123, and you’re into automation, you may have heard of webhooks.
+If you make use of feature services, ArcGIS Enterprise or ArcGIS Survey123, and you’re into automation, you may have heard of webhooks.
 What exactly is a webhook?
-This term describes a particular pattern of web communication or how two applications interact with one another.
-This pattern always involves a source application where something happens, which is called an event.
-This event causes a message or payload to be sent to a destination application.
-Finally, the destination application must receive and do something with that incoming payload message.
+This term describes a particular pattern of web communication between two applications: a source application and a destination application.
+The source application is where something happens, generating an event.
+This event causes a message to be sent to the destination application.
+The destination application must receive and do something with that incoming message.
+This something could be a notification, an email, etc. – the possibilities are endless.
 Generally, the term webhook applies to the entire end-to-end process connecting these two services.

-For an ArcGIS webhook example, consider an ArcGIS Experience Builder web application that permits hosted feature service editing.
-As individuals make edits in the app, the feature service is updated and a webhook configured on the hosted feature service itself sends a message about those edits to a webhook receiver.
-The receiver has been configured to send an email notification every hour with all the new features.
-Contrast that scenario to one in which you would either need to manually check for new edits or run a script and identify new features inside the service.
-Webhooks offer an automated push-like notification service, compared to manual polling.
+For a webhook example in ArcGIS, consider an ArcGIS Experience Builder web application that permits hosted feature service editing.
+As individuals make edits in the app, the feature service is updated and a webhook configured on the underlying hosted feature service itself sends a message about those edits to a webhook receiver.
+The receiver has been configured to send an email notification every hour reflecting all the new edits.
+Contrast that scenario to one in which you would either need to manually check for new edits or run a script and identify new features added to the service: webhooks offer a proactive, automated push-like notification service.

 Service webhooks